So you’re at 2 DPO, at the start of your two-week wait.

 What are 2 DPO symptoms?

-Can you have symptoms at 2 DPO?
+Can you have pregnancy symptoms at 2 DPO?

 Each of these can also be signs that you’re in the normal luteal phase of your cycle, when your progesterone levels go up to thicken your uterus lining.

-• Cramping: 2 DPO cramping is a bit early for implantation cramps, but it could also be yoru standard post-ovulation cramping, too.
+Cramping | 2 DPO cramping is a bit early for implantation cramps, but it could also be your standard post-ovulation cramping, too. |

-• Cervix changes: If you’re checking how hard or soft your cervix is, you might notice it feeling a little softer than usual, before it hardens up ready for the mucus plug.
+Cervix changes | If you’re checking how hard or soft your cervix is, you might notice it feeling a little softer than usual, before it hardens up ready for the mucus plug. |

 There’s no harm in tracking your 2 DPO symptoms, especially if you’ve been TTC for a while and you know your body well.